layor2257/hydrogen-devops-Challenge/README.md

   **Security**: Using Nginx for whitelisting involves configuring Nginx to allow access only to specified IP addresses or ranges while denying access to others.

+ 2. **The second task**

+    This question asks me to explain how you would deploy an application that requires 2.5 GB of memory to a Kubernetes cluster that has two node pools, each with specific computing resources.
+Additionally, the First Node pool has 1GB of Memory and 1 CPU and the Second Node pool has 3GB of Memory and 2 CPUs.

+    Based on the information provided in the question, the first node pool with 1GB of memory is not suitable for deploying an application that requires 2.5GB of memory.
+Therefore, you should target the second node pool with 3GB of memory and 2 CPUs for this deployment.

+    In order to achieve the usage of the second node pool, I would use `Node affinity rules`.
+Node affinity is a concept in Kubernetes that allows you to influence the scheduling of pods onto nodes based on custom rules or conditions.
+Node affinity rules help you control the placement of pods and ensure that they are scheduled on nodes that meet certain criteria or conditions.